act-rules/act-rules.github.io/_rules/image-not-in-acc-tree-is-decorative-e88epe.md

 #### Inapplicable Example 9

 This is a `div` element with a background image.
+Background images must be tested separate from this rule.

 ```html
 <p>Happy new year!</p>